-To deliver the self-sufficient council by 2020 a more commercial approach is essential.
+To deliver the self-sufficient council by 2020 a commercial approach is essential.
 Local authorities are risk averse, managing public funds with the necessary checks and balances to ensure appropriate protection of the public purse.
 Fylde must transform from a traditional risk averse culture in which opportunities are missed because procedure has priority, to a culture in which innovation and creativity are encouraged with opportunities explored in a flexible and responsive organisation.

 New and existing income streams must be explored and maximised to finance existing or enhanced service delivery.
-The Self Sufficient cross department employee working group will consider, develop and implement projects to generate new income streams or enhance existing ones, this is the conduit between idea and implementation.
+The Self Sufficient employee working group will consider, develop and implement projects to generate new income streams or enhance existing ones, this is the conduit between idea and implementation.
 The individual(s) that suggest ideas will be directly engaged in developing it to implementation or will know exactly why it is not, or cannot be, taken forward.
 The approach uses the skill, knowledge and experience of employees who deliver the service to drive change and improvement in the service.

 The option to acquire additional assets to generate commercial revenue will be explored as part of the commercial and financial transformation required to achieve a self-sufficient council by 2020.
 Assets should be income generating, for example, car parks must realise the maximum possible income through strategic position and layout that delivers maximum volume.
 Many facilities are unused for a significant proportion of the time e.g. Town Hall facilities unused in the evenings and weekend.
-Office capacity generated through remote, home and mobile working and the development of modern methods of working such as hot desking will be available for lease to partners or the open market.

-Capacity achieved through efficiencies will be used to generate income by selling services to the market where applicable for example, consultancy services in professional disciplines or cleansing, waste and grounds maintenance or office space created as a result of natural workforce reduction or from changes in remote, home and mobile working practices.
+Capacity achieved through efficiencies will be used to generate income by selling services to the market where applicable for example, consultancy services in professional disciplines or cleansing, waste and grounds maintenance.